 - In freezing weather, never set your home’s thermostat below 55 degrees.

-- Insulate pipes that are prone to freezing (ex: pipes near an outside wall), in unheated areas of your home or that are exposed (ex: outside spigots).
+- Insulate pipes that are prone to freezing (ex: pipes near an outside wall), in unheated areas of your home or that are exposed (ex: outdoor spigots).
 In an emergency, several layers of newspapers or rags can be used for temporary insulation.

 - Keep the cover to your water meter box securely in place to prevent the meter from freezing.

 - In frigid weather, leave cabinet doors under sinks open to keep warm air circulating.

 - If temperatures are expected to fall below 20 degrees, leave water dripping slowly from faucets.

 - Locate your home’s master valve so you can shut off the water temporarily if a line does break.
 The master valve is typically located where the water line from the meter enters the house.
 This can be in the crawl space under your home or in the utility room near the hot-water tank or clothes washer.

 From November 15 to April 15 your hose bibs should be winterized to prevent a pipe burst.
 Some home centers sell an insulated cover that fits over the outside faucet which seems to work well enough.
 But, if you live in an area where it gets windy and cold, follow these tips to avoid a disaster:

 - On November 15th, inside the house, locate and close the valves that control each outside hose bib.